seilanhiep/data/kh/source_data/united_nations_population_fund/urban_density/urban_density_metadata.md

 **Title**

-Urban Density
+Urban Density in Cambodia (2011)

 **Description**

-This vector dataset provides the urban density in Cambodia, as provided by United Nations Population Fund (UNFPA).
+This vector dataset provides the urban density in Cambodia, as given by the United Nations Population Fund (UNFPA).
+Data were provided to us by Save Cambodia's Wildlife's Atlas Working Group.

 **Format**